umarcs/react-alice-carousel/README.md

 * `onResized` : Function - Fired when the gallery was resized / returns event object

-  _All functions return an next object_
+  _All functions return the next object_
   ```js
     {
         item: index,   // index of the current item`s position